codefellows/seattle-201n18/class-04/README.md

 # HTML Links, JS Functions, and Intro to CSS Layout

+## Survey

+### Least Helpful
+- Transitioning to fully online was not fun.
+I was looking forward to being in an actual classroom so that I could immediately focus on the learning and not have to do at-home sessions.
+I understand it was avoidable though and everyone is struggling and this time.
+- I understand the idea of break out sessions for us to do lab, but I *personally* would rather work on labs in my own vacuum.
+The zoom break out rooms are a great way to simulate breaking a class out to different tables as CF does on campus, but I *personally* would rather not do either.
+I’d prefer to slack cohort member, TA, or instructor if/when I need help and jump into a breakout room then vs being on zoom (muted and buried under my other windows) the whole lab time.
+- I was hoping the lecture on Loops this past Saturday would help me better understand loops from the reading we did/ brief foray in 102.
+But if anything I think the lecture confused me more...
+- Struggling to balance work as essential personnel with school and other obligations.
+I'm sure others are experiencing the same.
+Conflicting commitments due to the current stay at home order.

+### Most Helpful
+- I found code review and demo the most helpful.
+Sometimes i get stuck on just how to even start so those things combined let me see other peoples points of view and kind of starts me off a little more confident.
+- The way the assignments are written.
+They give enough information to point you in the right direction but you still need to google and solve some things on your own.
+The ability to see lecture demos and translate the info into your own scenario (vs verbatim) is key to learning!
+- I SO prefer this setup to the 102 schedule.
+Having a few days to focus on one lab/topic before moving on is helping me feel far more grounded than continuously jumping from one thing to the next.
+I realize that's how stacked learning works, but this pace is still much better for me.
+- I am learning a lot about coding so far and I am able to write the code and can teach what i've learned
+- Breakout rooms and screen share ability.
+Great to have one on one with classmates and hash out problems with peers.
+- I think code reviews.
+- I thought was Wednesday was helpful getting us set up for the lab.

 ## Learning Objectives

 As a result of completing Lecture 4 of Code 201, students will: